Post A-Level Course in the first year

 Language work aims to train students to use all elements of Russian grammar and syntax correctly and to acquire a sound knowledge of modern standard Russian.
 Because Russian is a highly inflected language, grammatical accuracy is essential both to understanding and to communication.
 Every area of grammar has therefore to be mastered.
 The course is designed to provide a comprehensive training system, covering grammar rules, exceptions and subtleties, syntax, idioms and set phrases, equivalents and non-equivalents in English and Russian, register, style, formulation of ideas, and argument.

-You will be attending three weekly classes organized by the Slavonic Studies Section:
+You will be attending three weekly classes organised by the Slavonic Studies Section:

 - SLB1: Use of Russian